 In recent years, questions have been raised about the effectiveness of the designs system and whether it is meeting its original policy objectives.
-IP Australia is taking action to ensure the Australian designs system is fit for purpose and supports the Australian economy now and in the future.
+IP Australia is progressing a program of designs reform to ensure the Australian designs system is fit for purpose and supports the Australian economy now and in the future.

-The full text of the government’s response to ACIP’s recommendations and ACIP’s report on the Review of the Designs System is available at Review of the Designs System.
+We are implementing accepted ACIP recommendations and other improvements that will deliver early benefits by addressing issues we already know need to be fixed.
+The full text of the government’s response to ACIP’s recommendations and ACIP’s report is available at Review of the Designs System.

 Further information on IP Australia’s design initiatives is available below.

 In 2016, the Australian Government accepted the majority of ACIP’s recommendations of its review into the operation and effectiveness of the Designs Act 2003 in supporting innovation.
 In late 2019, we released consultation papers with some specific reform proposals (including a grace period).
 IP Australia’s response to this consultation is now available.

 The Designs Review Project is a holistic review of the design ecosystem, to better understand what drives design innovation, the role of design rights and what changes may be needed to realise greater benefits to the Australian economy.

 In April 2019 we initiated 12 months of exploratory research into Australia’s design ecosystem.
 Results from the research are now available in a series of reports.

 Australian Design Search